seemaalaria/customer-lifetime-value-predictions/README.md

 # Customer Lifetime Value (CLV) Prediction
+### An End-to-End Machine Learning System for Predicting Customer Lifetime Value and Enabling Data-Driven Customer Retention

 ## 📌 Overview
-Customer Lifetime Value (CLV) is a critical business metric that estimates the total revenue a customer is expected to generate over their relationship with a company.
+Customer Lifetime Value (CLV) is one of the most important business metrics in customer analytics, representing the total revenue a customer is expected to generate over their relationship with a company.
+Accurately estimating CLV enables businesses to identify high-value customers, optimize marketing investments, improve customer retention, and make data-driven strategic decisions.

-This project builds a machine learning model to predict customer lifetime value using transactional and behavioral data, helping businesses improve customer segmentation and strategic decision-making.
+In this project, an end-to-end machine learning pipeline is developed to predict the next 90-day Customer Lifetime Value using historical e-commerce transaction data.
+The solution includes data preprocessing, customer-level feature engineering, time-based validation to prevent data leakage, model development, and performance evaluation, demonstrating how predictive analytics can support customer retention, marketing optimization, and revenue forecasting in e-commerce.

 ---
+## 🎯 Business Problem

+Acquiring new customers is significantly more expensive than retaining existing ones.
+Businesses therefore need to identify customers who are likely to generate the highest future revenue.

+The objective of this project is to predict the next 90-day Customer Lifetime Value (CLV) of each customer using historical transaction data.
+These predictions can support personalized marketing campaigns, customer segmentation, and more efficient allocation of marketing resources.

+---

 ## 📊 Dataset

+This project uses an e-commerce transaction dataset containing historical customer purchase records.

-The dataset includes:
+The dataset includes information such as:

-- Customer purchase history
+- Customer ID
+- Invoice Date
-- Transaction frequency
+- Product Quantity
-- Recency metrics
+- Unit Price
-- Monetary value
+- Purchase Amount
-- Behavioral attributes
+- Transaction History

-Data preprocessing and feature engineering were performed to prepare the dataset for model training.
+From these raw transactions, customer-level features such as Recency, Frequency, Monetary Value (RFM), Average Order Value, and Purchase Count were engineered for model training.

+A time-based cutoff strategy was applied to predict each customer's revenue over the following 90 days while preventing data leakage.

 ---